 - power your social media marketing;

 - build you a reputation of being a local real estate expert;

 Now that looks like many goals reached with just one strategy, right?
-If you think that’s too much to loose, you might want to start with real estate content marketing right away if you haven’t already.
+If you think that’s too much to lose, you might want to start with real estate content marketing right away if you haven’t already.